Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Conclusion

 \section{Conclusion}

 Taking the viewpoint of parameterized graph algorithmics, we investigated the line between fixed-parameter tractability and W[1]-hardness of \textsc{Stable Roommates with Ties and Incomplete Lists}.
 Studying parameterizations mostly relating to the `tree-likeness' of the underlying acceptability graph, we arrived at a fairly complete picture (refer to \cref{fig:SRTIResultsOverview}) of the corresponding parameterized complexity landscape.
-There is a number of future research issues stimulated by our work.
+There is a number of future research directionss stimulated by our work.
 First, we did not touch on questions about polynomial kernelizability of the fixed-parameter tractable cases.
 Indeed, for the parameter feedback edge number we believe that a polynomial kernel should be possible.
 Another issue is how tight the running time for our fixed-parameter algorithm for the parameter tree-cut width~$k$ is; more specifically, can we show that our exponential factor $k^{O(k)}$ is basically optimal or can it be improved to say~$2^{O(k)}$?
-Also the case of \textsc{SRTI-Existence} parameterized by feedback vertex number remained open (see \cref{fig:SRTIResultsOverview}).
-Based on preliminary considerations, we conjecture it to be W[1]-hard.
 Clearly, there is still a lot of room to study \textsc{Stable Roommates with Ties and Incomplete Lists} through the lens of further graph parameters.
 On a general note, we emphasize that so far our investigations are on the purely theoretic and classification side; practical algorithmic considerations are left open for future research.